-- The design and delivery of some government programs actually discourage persons with disabilities from seeking employment.
+- The design and delivery of some government programs actually discourage people with disabilities from seeking employment.

-- Current government systems and services struggle to support a successful transition from high school to work life.
+- Current government systems and services struggle to support peoples’ successful transitions from high school to work life.

-- Many employers continue to hold misconceptions and misunderstandings about the capabilities and potential of persons with disabilities.
+- Many employers hold misconceptions about the capabilities and potential of people with disabilities.

 - Education systems perpetuate low expectations of people with disabilities, which limits access to opportunities and resources.